ivanp7/emacs-config/README.md

 # emacs-config
 My Emacs configuration code (and dirty hacks)

-Custom fonts "Anonymous Pro", "PragmataPro" and "Fira Code Medium" are used, they must be installed in the system in order to use this code.
+Custom font "FreeMono" is used, it must be installed in the system in order to use this code.

 ------------------------------------------